Nordgaren/Elden-Ring-Debug-Tool/README.md

 **[wulf2k](https://github.com/Wulf2k)** For helping figure out the cheat for enabling the map during combat and his target script

 # Change Log
+### Beta 0.8.2

+* Added inventory counts to the Inventory page.

+* Spawn Untradeable is now enabled by default.
+Be careful spawning in cut content (hidden in ItemCategories.txt) and using it online in vanilla.
+Still useful to turn off for mass a item gibs.

 ### Beta 0.8.1

 * Player panel with some info (Mainly the same as target).
 A compelete redesign of target and Player panel is coming soon!